apneist/exercise/readme.md

 khiiiiiii. powahouzens

-you are all oh so spesh.
+you are all oh so lovely.
+I want to have sex with all you speshals.